Humanists At Large

 - Engage with the humanities employment ecosystem in the Bay Area.
 HAL identifies organizations and people who use humanistic thinking, skills, and values in their work.
 HAL Fellows connect with them through informational interviews and site visits.

 Looking to explore career opportunities beyond academia?
 Whether or not you are a HAL fellow, we have resources to help you along the way.

 - Bay Area Humanists at Large Directory: Find PhD humanists working in the Bay Area who are willing to talk with you about their work and career paths.
 Search the directory by discipline or current work role.

 - Profiles of Humanists at Large: How did other PhD humanists make the transition from being a PhD student to fulfilling careers beyond the academy?
 How do they use their humanistic thinking, skills, and values in their work?
 What advice do they have for you?
 Read these profiles to find out.

 - Imagine PhD This free on-line tool is aimed at humanities and social science PhD students.
 It has three self-assessments and a variety of resources to help you explore 15 job families that are particularly suited to humanists and social scientists.

 Many humanities disciplinary societies embrace career diversity.
 Check out the abundant resources curated by these societies.

 - American Council of Learned Societies: Mellon/ACLS Public Fellows Program

 Humanists at Large (HAL) is made possible through the generous support of the Dean of Humanities and Sciences.
-The program is housed at Stanford Career Education, under the PhD+Postdoc team.
+The program is housed at Stanford Career Education, under the PhDs and Postdocs team.
 The program is led by Chris Golde and Sal Cipriano.
-If you have any questions about HAL, please email Chris at firstname.lastname@example.org or email@example.com.
+If you have any questions about HAL, please email Chris (email@example.com) or Sal (firstname.lastname@example.org).